WHAT IS GROUP PSYCHOTHERAPY?

 The participant in the group is expected to be present for each meeting and come on time.
-Information brought up by group members and their names must be kept confidential by all the group members.
-In some groups, the participant is asked to commit for a specified length of time at the beginning of the group, often this is between 3 to 6 months, in order to determine if the group is appropriate and helpful.
-Members are not required to talk nor to reveal intimate issues but the more you participate openly, sharing your feelings and your thoughts, the more you can gain from the experience.
+Information brought up by group members and their names are kept confidential by all the group members.
+Group members are asked to commit for a specified length of time, often this is between 4 to 6 months, to determine if the group feels appropriate and helpful.
+Members are not required to talk or to reveal intimate issues but the more you participate openly, sharing your feelings and your thoughts, the more you can gain from the experience.

 Usually, there are between 5 to 8 members in the group.
 Sessions last 90 minutes and occur once or twice a week.
-How long you should attend the group depends on many factors such as the severity of the issues and the changes sought.
-You should allow 4 to 6 months in order to feel the effect of the group and a few years participation may be needed to get the maximum effect.
+How long you attend the group depends on many factors such as the severity of the issues and the changes sought.
+I advise allowing 4 to 6 months to feel the effect of the group and a few years participation may be needed to get the maximum effect.

-Our groups meet weekly for an hour-and-a-half, with up to eight people in each group plus the therapist.
+My groups meet weekly for an hour-and-a-half, with up to eight people in each group plus the therapist.
 It takes a little while to feel safe in a group, but once you do you can experience enormous relief at being able to talk quite freely with people you have got to know well and trust.
-With guidance from the therapist, a group can be enormously helpful.
+With guidance from me as conductor, a group can be enormously helpful.